Scott came from a background in composite production engineering in aviation to. . .Meet Scott

 Dry Needling is a modern treatment used to release tension from knots or myofascial trigger points in muscles.
 When used in conjunction with Manual Therapy, it can be an effective tool in helping ease muscular tension that is contributing to you foot or lower limb condition.
 This treatment involves strategic placement of fine, short, stainless steel needles.

 Want to try Dry Needling?
-It may be the missing piece to your puzzle.
-Click here to book a consult with Senior Podiatrist Scott for a session of Dry Needling.Enquire Today
+Click here to book an appointment with Principal Podiatrist Scott for a session of Dry Needling.Enquire Today

 The hip is an extremely important and complex component of the lower extremity.
 With age and use, cartilage can wear down or become damaged.
 Muscles and tendons attached to the hip can succumb to overuse.
 Bones of the hip can fracture due to a fall or sporting injury.
 Any one or a number of these conditions can cause you to suffer from hip pain.